wolkenheim/spring-kafka-avro/README.md

 `mvn clean compile` will generate classes under target/generated-sources/avro...
 Let´s write a quick test to make sure the classes have been generated: test/java/cloud.wolkenheim.springbootkafkaavro.avro/ProductTest

+One important note: The default value of the Maven plugin for String is not String but CharSequence, the underlying interface of String in Java.
+In case you would like to use String instead you can set the configuration stringType to String.
+As usual, there is a catch.
+During Serialization/ Deserialization of records Avro schemas are exchanged with the Schema Registry.
+The plugin will add Java-specific annotations to the avro schema: `"avro.java.string": "String"`.
+In case you have  non-java consumers / producers in your network be careful with this option.
+You might end up generating new versions of your schema or run into Serialization errors.

 ## 2. Add a Kafka cluster for local development
 A cluster consists of a zookeeper instance for the config files plus one to many brokers.
 As we just need a simple setup, one broker is sufficient.
 To work with Avro and Kafka the schema registry is used.
 This is an expansion by Confluent.
 You will find the basic workflow here: